-Retaking the GMAT is a good idea if this is the reason why you didn’t score well in your first attempt.
+You should retake the GMAT if this is the reason why you didn’t score well in your GMAT exam.

-As such, we’ve divided this section of the blog into five parts:
+And so, we’ve divided this section of the article into five parts:

-Before we proceed any further, we’d like you to take a careful look at these charts detailing statistics released by the GMAC.
+Before we proceed any further, we’d like you to take a careful look at the chart detailing statistics released by the GMAC.

-Next, let’s discuss what you should do based on your current score.
+Next, let’s discuss what you should do based on your current GMAT score.

 If you’ve scored 750 or above on the GMAT, retaking it will serve no real purpose.
 Let us demonstrate why, using GMAT score charts.

-If you’re thinking of retaking the test in the hope that scoring higher will improve your chances of getting into one of the top ten B-Schools in the world, rest assured that this is not the case.
+If you’re thinking of retaking the GMAT in the hope that scoring higher will improve your chances of getting into one of the top ten B-Schools in the world, let us suggest an alternative.

 However, it is important to understand here that crossing this score bracket is the most challenging of all.

 Take a look at the chart detailing the maximum score increase from retesting.
 You will notice that those who score over 700 in their first attempt are not likely to gain much from retaking the GMAT.
-More than 40% of those who retake the test after scoring over 700 the first time are not likely to see a score increase.
+More than 40% of those who retake the GMAT, after scoring over 700 the first time, are not likely to see a score increase.

 But if you have made up your mind to try again anyway, you must be aware that there’s probably a rather complex set of reasons as to why you didn’t do better.

-For example, Scenario #1 (Issue with Basics) is almost impossible if you’ve scored above 700.
+For example, scenario one – “issue with basics”, is almost impossible if you’ve scored above 700.
 The GMAT is adaptive, so you would have had to answer most of the questions correctly in order to get that kind of a score.
 You can’t possibly have answered a majority of the questions correctly if your basics were not up to the mark.

-Similarly, Scenario #2 (Application Trouble) is also improbable because those who have trouble applying concepts to GMAT questions will most likely be unable to score more than 700.
+Similarly, scenario two – “application trouble”, is also improbable because those who have trouble applying concepts to GMAT questions will most likely be unable to score more than 700.

 The point is, your problems are not likely to be covered in the six simple scenarios mentioned earlier.
-You’re likelier to be facing a combination of various issues, so you should have a bespoke strategy that addresses these issues to help you retake the GMAT and improve your score.
+You’re likely to be facing a combination of various other issues, so you should have a bespoke strategy that will address these issues to help you retake the GMAT and improve your score.

-Take the time to analyse your mistakes, figure out where you went wrong and identify the reason behind each mistake.
-If you feel like you need help with this, you can avail of our personal tutoring service.
+What we would suggest for you is to take the time to analyse your mistakes, to figure out where you went wrong and to identify the reason behind each mistake.
+If you think you can do this yourself, please do so.
+If you feel that you need help with this, you can avail of our personal tutoring service.